ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 Security considerations
 =======================

+While technically out of scope of this specification, {{Section 10 (Security Considerations) of -utf8}} applies to almost any practical implementation.
+Particular note needs to be taken of the last paragraph of {{Section 3 (UTF-8 definition) of -utf8}}; an I-Regexp implementation may need to mitigate any limitations of the platform implementation in this regard.

 As discussed in {{background}}, more complex regexp libraries may contain exploitable bugs leading to crashes and remote code